VowpalWabbit/vowpal_wabbit/README.windows.txt

 (1) Install boost 1.50.
 There are several options available.

+  (This must have the correct absolute path for builds to work)

     ==> Get pre-built binaries from someone else.

       (a) Download my pre-built boost-1.50-bins.zip from SkyDrive: